arrikenw/underbrewed/README.md

 ## Graphics and Camera Motion

-### Graphics
-* Unity’s default lighting shaders are applied across most objects to provide realistic lighting.
-* Custom fragment shaders are used to add interesting graphical effects, for example by creating a swirl effect for portals and providing colouring for fire particles.
-* After the initial render is complete, a custom fragment shader is applied to the initial render texture to provide post-processing effects and generate the final render texture.

 ### Camera Motion
 #### Third Person Static Camera
 The game is primarily played with a static camera.
 The camera is placed high above the level, similar to a bird's eye view, allowing the player to see everything as the play they game.
 This camera position was chosen as it made the entire level viewable for the player while not issues of traditional cameras, such as occlusion. (image needed)